amethon/www/_reflections/journal2.md

 One of the standout features of this short story is Verne's ability to evoke a sense of wonder and awe in the reader.
 From the graceful movements of the jellyfish to the eerie silence of the sunken wrecks, Verne's writing is infused with a sense of magic and mystery that captivates the reader's imagination.
 At the same time, he also conveys the sense of isolation and loneliness that comes with being so far removed from the surface and the light, adding a deeper layer of emotion to the story.

 In addition to its breathtaking imagery, "Journey to Abyssopelagia" also explores themes of self-discovery and the power of the human spirit.
-Through his journey to the depths of the ocean, Verne comes to understand that the ocean is a reflection of himself and the world around him, and that the experience has opened his eyes to the beauty and complexity of the world.
+Through his journey to the depths of the ocean, Verne comes to comprehend that the sea is a representation of both the inner self and the surrounding environment, and that the experience has opened his eyes to the beauty and complexity of the world.
 This sense of personal growth and enlightenment adds depth and meaning to the story, and makes it more than just an adventure tale.

 The intellectually stimulating and beautifully written short story "Journey to Abyssopelagia" will captivate the reader's imagination and leave a lasting impact.
 Verne's vivid descriptions and introspective reflections bring Abyssopelagia to life and make this a truly memorable and enriching read.